top of page

 Our region, which we proudly call the "North Country," encompasses New York's Jefferson, Lewis, and St. Lawrence counties.

 Starting from the northwest on the picturesque waterfront of Lake Ontario and the St. Lawrence River, our region stretches southeast across the rolling landscape of the Tug Hill Plateau and into the rugged beauty of the Adirondack Mountains.
-Scattered throughout the tri-county area are small waterways perfect for fishing and kayaking; forests for hiking, hunting, and observing nature; and rural communities with friendly neighbors, historic buildings and safe schools.
+Scattered throughout the tri-county area are small waterways perfect for fishing and kayaking; forests for hiking, hunting, and observing nature; and rural communities with friendly neighbors, historic buildings, and safe schools.

 Our History